-Outside-County prices apply to copies of an authorized Periodicals publication mailed by a publisher or news agent that are not eligible for In-County prices under 11.3.
-Outside-County prices consist of an addressed per piece charge, a zoned charge for the weight of the advertising portion of the publication, an unzoned charge for the weight of the nonadvertising portion, and a bundle and container charge.
+[1-21-24] Outside-County prices apply to copies of an authorized Periodicals publication that a publisher or news agent mails and that are not eligible for In-County prices under 11.3.
+Outside-County prices consist of:

+- a.
+An addressed per piece charge; - b.
+An entry-level charge for the weight of the advertising portion of the publication; - c.
+An entry-level charge for the weight of the nonadvertising portion; and - d.
+A bundle and container charge.